swc-project/website/docs/usage-plugin.md

 ---

 > Warning: Plugin apis are going to be deprecated in v2.
-> With v2, swc will provide a rust-based plguin api instead.
+> With v2, swc will provide a rust-based plugin api instead.

 ## Helpers